First power on¶

 Optional setting up Wi-Fi

-To do this, mount the first partition of the memory card (FAT32) and edit the
+To do this, mount the first partition of the memory card (FAT32) and edit or make the

 pikvm.txt file there.